dmitrybubyakin/nova-medialibrary-field/README.md

 With this package you can:

- - create, update, delete and sort you media files
+ - create, update, delete and sort your media files
  - update media attributes (filename, custom properties, etc)
  - display media on the index view